What is Housing Benefit?

 Who can claim Housing Benefit?

-You will not be eligible if you have capital / savings / investments with a value in excess of £16,000; unless you are entitled to the guaranteed element of Pension Credit.
+You will not be eligible if you have capital / savings / investments of more than £16,000, unless you are entitled to the guaranteed element of Pension Credit.

 Claims are assessed taking into account:

 - Your savings

 - The income of anyone else who lives with you, such as grown up children or parents.